shadowman/omni-metric/README.md

 - Change Failure Rate: the percentage of changes for the application or service which results in degraded service or subsequently required remediation (e.g., lead to service impairment or outage, require a hot fix, a rollback, a fixforward, or a patch).

-Detect failures by using monitoring metrics and divided by deployments.

-1 Day

-4 deployments (deploy feature A, fix-redeploy feature A, deploy feature B, deploy feature C)

-1 monitoring error
-the more succesfull deployments the smaller the CFR the more monitoring errors the larger the CFR + deployment intents

-CFR = 1/4
-CFR = 0

 # Related projects

 - https://github.com/thoughtworks/metrik